exotic-r/take-home-assignment/README.md

 # Take-home-assignment

-A simple RESTful service that interacts with the Ethereum network to get real time/historical transaction fee in USBT for all the Uniswap WETH-USDC transactions.
+A RESTful service that interacts with the Ethereum network to get real time/historical transaction fee in USBT for all the Uniswap WETH-USDC transactions.

 It is written in Python 3.9.
-Uses the Flask web framework to expose endpoints.\
+Uses the Flask web framework to expose endpoints.
-Provides `Dockerfile` and `docker-compose` files to run the app in container. \
+Provides `Dockerfile` and `docker-compose` files to run the app in container.
-Redis is used for better performance getting ETH/USDT rate and block numbers from timestamp.
+Redis is used to store transactions:fee mapping for future query.

-## Limitation
-The app uses to public API to retrieve data to calculate the final transaction fee.\
-Which are Coin API and Ether Scan API with rate limit.\
+All together it uses Web3 library and Alchemy as its remote node provider, Crypto Compare API, and Ether Scan API to get the transaction fee.

 ## Getting Started